 #5-Mix up your content

-Your visitors will appreciate it and it might be a nice change up for you too as opposed to producing articles.
+Your visitors will appreciate it and it might be a nice change-up for you too as opposed to producing articles.
 Keep in mind that videos will improve the dwell time of visitors as it tends to be the preferred method of learning about something.
 Not only can you increase the performance of your site, but you can also host a more enjoyable learning experience while doing so.

-#6-Stimulate your readers
+#6-Stimulate your audience

 Longer content tends to perform better.
-Provide instructional articles, case studies, guides and strategies to provoke thought and interest.
+Provide instructional guides, case studies, and strategy guides to provoke thought and generate interest.
 Publishing long-form content increases the performance metrics of your website such as dwell time, bounce rate and click-through rate.
 This leads to better rankings and of course with more visibility, you receive more traffic.